gautam-ndk/react-midway-highlighter/README.md

 #### How to style midway element?

 ##### Way 1
-* Register onActive callback
+* Register eventCallback
-* Style the midway element accordingly in the callback.
+* Handle the 'active' event and style the midway element accordingly.

 ##### Way 2
 * The encapsulating containers have mh_container class.